gdbooks/3DCollisions/Chapter4/containers.md

 }
 ```

 That optimization will save so much processing power!
 With all that said, let's get started.
-In the next section we're going to add triangles to our loaded OBB model.
+In the next section we're going to add triangles to our loaded OBJ model.